-Ms. Dale’s career took an international turn when she took a leave of absence from Children’s Village in 1993 to serve victims of the ethnic cleansing taking place in Croatia and Bosnia-Herzegovina.
-She developed The Croatia Project to improve conditions in the refugee camps, develop schools and psycho-social support, and train local personnel and NGO staff members in post-traumatic stress syndrome and conflict resolution work with adolescents.
+Ms. Dale’s international work began when she took a leave of absence from CV in 1993 to see if she could be of service to the victims of the ethnic cleansing taking place in Croatia and Bosnia-Herzegovina.
+She developed The Croatia Project to improve conditions in the refugee camps, develop schools and psycho-social supports and train local personnel and NGO staff members in post traumatic stress syndrome and conflict resolution work with adolescents.

-After returning to Children’s Village, Ms. Dale became engaged in a range of international programs, including assisting Doctors of the World in Sierra Leone to assess support services for war victims testifying before the International Criminal Court, working with the American Friends Service Committee in Iraq in 1999 to investigate the effect of UN sanctions on maternal and child health, and developing youth exchanges between Croatia and Children’s Village.
+After returning to CV, Ms. Dale became engaged in a range of international programs, including assisting Doctors of the World in Sierra Leone to assess the efficacy of providing support services to war victims testifying before the world court, working with the American Friends Service Committee in Iraq in 1999 to assess the effect of the United Nations Sanctions on maternal and child health, implementing programs to bring troubled youth from New York City to Ghana to install computers in local schools, and developing youth exchanges between Croatia and Children’s Village.

 Ms. Dale has published extensively, particularly in the area of child welfare, is sought after as a speaker and panelist and has also received numerous awards for her work.
 A complete list of publications and awards is available upon request.

 Ms. Dale was awarded a bachelor’s degree in psychology from New York University and a master’s in Special Education from Yeshiva University in New York City.
 She has also completed coursework towards a Ph.D in neuro-biology.